Felipe Gallegos: Club career

 In 2009, Gallegos was promoted to first-adult team and debuted during an unofficial friendly match against Argentinos Juniors.
 The incoming season, he officially debuted against O'Higgins in a 3–3 away draw.
 The following match he assisted to Diego Rivarola in the second goal of the 2–0 away win over Cobreloa.
 His first competitive goal came on 15 August 2010 against Everton de Viña del Mar in a 5–1 victory.

 In mid-2012 Gallegos left the club and joined on loan to German second-tier side Union Berlin.
 After completing his loan spell, he moved to Spanish Liga Adelante team Recreativo de Huelva in June 2013.

 In June 2014, he joined Necaxa of the Liga MX.

 In August 2021, he joined the Greek club OFI, becoming the fourth Chilean to play for the club after Alejandro Hisis, Jaime Vera and Miguel Vargas.

-In 2022, he returned to Universidad de Chile, ending his contract in 21 July 2023.
+In 2022, he returned to Universidad de Chile, ending his contract on 21 July 2023.

-On 26 July 2023, Gallegos was announced at OFI Crete on a two year contract.
+On 26 July 2023, Gallegos was announced at OFI on a two-year contract.

-On 16 September 2024, Gallegos was announced at Auckland.
+On 16 September 2024, Gallegos was announced as one of the three international visa players for Auckland FC, alongside Guillermo May and Louis Verstraete.
+Gallegos became the third Chilean to play in the A-League Men following Pablo Contreras and Vicente Fernández.
+On 5 April 2025, Gallegos scored his first goal for the club in a 1–1 draw with Western Sydney Wanderers.
+Gallegos scored his second goal for the club in a 1–1 draw with Adelaide United at Coopers Stadium.
+The second-half volley was later awarded as Auckland's Goal of the Season.

+On 6 July 2026, Gallegos extended his contact with the club by one year.